 It’s critical to be a skilled communicator if you want to keep long-term freelance clients.
 Request feedback from your clientele on the work you’ve done for them.

 Even if things appear to be going well, monthly meetings might be beneficial.
 If you can’t meet in person, communicate via phone, Skype, or other means.
 Since collecting feedback is very important.
+Additionally, using gamification software can help engage clients and make the feedback process more interactive and enjoyable.

 What matters in your business is that you stay in touch.
 It can make a world of difference in your client’s long-term satisfaction.